-DUSON Need-Based Scholarship DUSON Merit scholarship University Scholars North Carolina Community College Faculty Scholarship Cullman scholarships
+DUSON Need-Based Scholarship DUSON Merit scholarship University Scholars Health Equity Reimagined scholarship North Carolina Nurse Educator Scholarship Cullman scholarships

 Federal

 To be eligible to receive Federal assistance, a student must:

 - 1. Be enrolled at least half time (3 credit hours Fall, 3 credit hours Spring, 2 credit hours Summer for Graduate Students; 6 credit hours/semester for Prelicensure and post-Bachelor's Certificate Students) in an eligible program of study. - 2.
 Be a U.S. citizen, U.S. national, or U.S. permanent resident or reside in the United States for other than a temporary purpose (supportive documentation may be required to verify residency or citizenship status). - 3.
 Maintain satisfactory academic progress in their course of study. - 4.
 Not be in default of any loan or owe a repayment on a Federal Pell Grant, FSEOG, or State Grant. - 5.
 Demonstrate financial need (if applicable).